-6.1 Only the headteacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
-All exclusions will only be issued on disciplinary grounds.

-6.2 The headteacher is able to exclude pupils from the premises where their behaviour is disruptive during lunchtime.
-All lunchtime exclusions will be counted as half of a school day.

-6.3 The headteacher is able to consider a pupil's disruptive behaviour outside of the school premises as grounds for exclusion.

-6.4 Any decision made to exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to exclusions and the school's wider legal duties, including the ECHR.

-6.5 All exclusions will be formally recorded on the schools information system

-6.6 When sending a pupil home following any exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.

-6.7 The headteacher will apply the civil standard of proof when responding to the facts relating to an exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.

-6.8 The headteacher may withdraw any exclusion that has not already been reviewed by the governing board.

-6.9 At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's exclusion on these grounds.
+- 6.1 Only the headteacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period or permanent basis.
+All suspension/exclusions will only be issued on disciplinary grounds. - The headteacher is able to suspend/exclude pupils from the premises where their behaviour is disruptive during lunchtime.
+All lunchtime suspension/exclusions will be counted as half of a school day. - 6.3 The headteacher is able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension/exclusion. - 6.4 Any decision made to exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to suspension/exclusions and the school's wider legal duties, including the ECHR. - 6.5 All suspension/exclusions will be formally recorded on the schools information system - 6.6 When sending a pupil home following any suspension/exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents. - 6.7 The headteacher will apply the civil standard of proof when responding to the facts relating to a suspension/exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true. - The headteacher may cancel any suspension or exclusion that has already begun; however, this power will only be used if the suspension or exclusion has not already been reviewed by the governing board.
+Where a suspension or exclusion is cancelled, the headteacher will notify the pupil's parents, the governing board, the LA, and, where relevant, the virtual school head (VSH) and the pupil's social worker.
+The headteacher will offer the pupil's parents the opportunity to meet with the headteacher to discuss the circumstances that led to the cancellation of the exclusion, and the pupil will be allowed back into school - At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's suspension/exclusion on these grounds.

-6.10 The headteacher will not issue any 'informal' or 'unofficial' exclusions, such as sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this.

-6.11 The headteacher will not use the threat of exclusion as a means of instructing parents to remove their child from the premises.
+6.10 The headteacher will not issue any 'informal' or 'unofficial' suspension/exclusions, such as sending a pupil home to 'cool-off', regardless of whether or not the parents have agreed to this.
+6.11 The headteacher will not use the threat of suspension/exclusion as a means of instructing parents to remove their child from the premises.